matvign/batchrenamer/documentation.md

 # Documentation
-## v0.3.2
+## v0.3.3
-pyren - a batch renamer
+batchren - a batch renamer
-pyren is a command line batch renamer written in python. pyren uses unix style pattern matching to look for files and uses a number of optional arguments to be applied to the set of files found.
+batchren is a command line batch renamer written in python. batchren uses unix style pattern matching to look for files and uses a number of optional arguments to be applied to the set of files found.
 Files are placed into a set with glob, then renamed based on the optional args.

 # 1. Implementation detail

-## 1.1 pyren argument parsing
+## 1.1 batchren argument parsing
 argparse is the module used to implement argument parsing from the command line.
 The following is enabled:
 * epilog: prints version after help